rjsears/chia_plot_manager/README.md

 Here is a very in-depth installation document that I have started: https://docs.google.com/document/d/1T2A8NboiPVpcI9shXrXlRleXiQSZ0s0I7P-F9ssOMhM/edit?usp=sharing
 <br><br>
-<b>UPDATE: The above google doc is WAY out of date, install is much easier now with only a single configuration file to edit.
+ <b>UPDATE: The above google doc is <b>WAY</b> out of date, install is much easier now with only a single configuration file to edit.
 I will make an update to this soon!</b>

 The installation of the actual scripts are pretty easy.
 Just clone the repo and drop it on your server.
 A <em>lot</em> of what happens is very specific to how I have my systems set up so I will explain my layout in detail along with where in the code you may need to look to make changes to fit your needs.
 For <em>IN-DEPTH</em> instructions pretty much step-by-step, take a look at the google doc I linked to above.
 Again, please read the document above for very in-depth instructions.

 #### Network Configuration

 Before we get too deep into the installation and configuration of the scripts, I want to explain how ```I``` have my servers and network setup.
 Everything you read or see here will be based on this network diagram.
 If you have multiple Harvesters, they would connect the same way the first one does.
 Something to note, you absolutely should separate your Harvester/NAS traffic from your plotter and that of your farmer traffic to and from your Harvesters.
 Failure to do so can result in link saturation during plot transfers and your main node falling offline as a result.<br><br> On all of the servers I put host entries in ```/etc/hosts``` for the <em>INTERNAL</em> ip address of each of the servers.
 I use 10Gbe connections on the back and I want all of the plots to be moved across this network.
 By creating a separate network (10.200.95.x/24 in my example) without a default gateway, I can guarantee the only traffic on that network is plots being moved around and nothing else. <br><br>
 You could have an entire discussion on network performance and the install script will offer to make some changes for you to your networking parameters if you like.
 What I have found is that my scripts will generally saturate a 10Gbe link without issue but once you load down your plotter and Harvesters/NAS with massive CPU, memory and I/O tasks, you really don't get utilization of the full 10Gbe.
 At max CPU load it tends to take between 4 and 7 minutes to move a plot from my plotter to my NAS.
 Your network may vary.
+This is a basic network design layout, my current network has three Plotters and seven Harvesters:

  <a name="chia_drive_logo" href="https://github.com/rjsears/chia_plot_manager"><img src="https://github.com/rjsears/chia_plot_manager/blob/v0.9/images/plot_manager_network.jpg" alt="Chia Plot Manager Network"></a><br><br>